 This would allow for safer financing structures, create the headroom for future investments to tackle additional challenges like the green agenda and digitalization.
 It would also stabilize the banking sector.

 This could include:

-- debt equity swaps of funds provided by governments while in parallel distributing this equity to the inhabitants of the respective country (or in the EU maybe at EU level) to allow participation in the upside as well democratic control of these funds.
-Such a "public debt equity swap" could also enhance acceptance for support programs;
+- Could the debt and/or equity be best to be “cut” and distributed into many pieces, distributed to the inhabitants of the respective country (or at EU / US state level) to allow participation in the upside as well as the democratic control of these funds?

 - Such a "public debt-equity swap" could also enhance acceptance for support programs.

 - High debt burdens and overleveraged status due to emergency COVID financing could, in a worst-case scenario restrict access to this financing in the future due to deteriorating credit metrics potential and restructuring measures required in the months to come.